Deidamia (opera): Act 3

 Phoenix tries to persuade Nerea that he is in earnest: as a Greek woman herself she should be proud, not jealous, that he is soon to leave for the Trojan war.
 Nerea realises that she should not let this opportunity slip through her fingers.

 Ulysses and Phoenix put into practice a scheme to unmask Achilles.
 They present the women of the court with a chest of ribbons, fabrics and other finery.
 As Deidamia frantically urges Achilles to show a girlish interest in them, he instinctively reaches for a helmet, shield and sword cunningly placed amongst the trinkets.
 A call to arms sounds, and he brandishes the sword ready for action.
 He has betrayed himself, and Ulysses confronts him with his true identity, urging him to join the Greek force massing against Troy.
 Achilles enthusiastically agrees.
 Grief-stricken at the thought of losing him, Deidamia curses Ulysses for destroying her happiness.

 Deidamia visits her father and confesses her love for Achilles.
 Though he blesses their love he tells her that it can last only until Achilles departs, and reveals the prediction that Achilles will die at Troy.
 Achilles, now at last dressed as a man, comes to Deidamia and proposes that they marry immediately, but her anger and distress at his imminent departure lead them into a quarrel.
 Ulysses pacifies them by revealing his own identity: he too has famously left his much-loved wife Penelope to go to war, to the greater glory of them both; he predicts that Achilles and Deidamia will achieve similar fame.
 Deidamia will not be comforted.

 Nerea accuses Phoenix of feigning love purely to discover and abduct Achilles.
 He assures her that his love is genuine; he proposes, and she accepts him.
 They are joined by the others, Lycomedes now content to surrender Achilles to the Greek cause.
 Ulysses joins the hands of Deidamia and Achilles, and the final chorus encourages them, and us, to take our fleeting pleasures while we may.

+Scoring

+The opera is scored for 2 oboes, 2 trumpets in D, 2 horns in D, timpani, bassoons, violone, lute or theorbo, harpsichord, and strings.